Shopify Theme Constraints with Liquid

 Checkout customisation depends on the Shopify plan and platform capabilities available to the store.

 That affects what can be promised in front‑end work.
-A beautifully custom product page does not mean every checkout step can be customised in the same way.
+A custom product page does not mean every checkout step can be controlled in the same way.

 - theme templates